unioslo/cerebrum/DOCKER-HOWTO.md

 - Better autocompletion (thanks to ipython).
 - Automatic reloading of changes in cereconf, without needing to restart the shell.

-You need to sync your cerebrum_config repo in order to use the dev-shell:
+You need to sync your cerebrum_config repo in order to use the dev-shell, or simply copy a working set of config-files into `./testsuite/docker/cerebrum_config/<instance-name>`.

-- Start a separate terminal/shell
-- `cd testsuite/docker/scripts`
-- `./sync-dev-config.sh <path to cerebrum_config-folder>`
+- Run `docker-manage sync-config <path-to-cerebrum_config-repo>`
-- Keep the sync-dev-config script running while developing.
+- Keep the sync-config process alive while developing
-- `docker-compose run --rm <service-name> /src/testsuite/docker/container-scripts/start-dev-shell.sh`

-Where `<service-name>` is a service defined inside `docker-compose.yml`.
+- Run `docker-manage start-dev-shell <instance-name>`

+Note that there must exist a folder named `/etc/<instance-name>` inside your `cerebrum_config`-repo for this to work properly.

 This is not that useful until a decent amount of test-fixtures have been produced, but now at least it's ready to go when the time comes.

-When running `./testsuite/docker/scripts/sync-dev-config.sh` you can also sync your cerebrum_config-repo into the running docker container.

-This script will detect changes to your cerebrum_config repo, and reload the config inside the running shell.

 ### CI-setup